tonymatthews/r-guide/README.md

 Because we often work with large data sets and efficiency is important, I advocate separating the following three actions into different scripts:

 1. Data preparation (cleaning and wrangling)
+2. Functions
-2. Analysis (regressions etc.)
+3. Analysis (regressions etc.)
-3. Production of figures and tables
+4. Production of figures and tables

 The analysis and figure/table scripts should not change the data sets at all (no pivoting from wide to long or adding new variables); all changes to the data should be made in the data cleaning scripts.
 The figure/table scripts should not run the regressions or perform other analysis; that should be done in the analysis scripts.
 This way, if you need to add a robustness check, you don't necessarily have to rerun all the data cleaning code (unless the robustness check requires defining a new variable).
 If you need to make a formatting change to a figure, you don't have to rerun all the analysis code (which can take a while to run on large data sets).